frajibe/piped-playfeed/README.md

 ### Configure

-First of all, create the following configuration file by copying [this template](https://github.com/frajibe/piped-playfeed/piped-playfeed-conf.json).
+First of all, create the following configuration file by copying the template `piped-playfeed-conf.json` from the sources.

 See below for the details of the configuration.